 - 1. When a student has received an initial formal assessment and, when desired, when a student receives any subsequent formal assessment - 2.
 When the student demonstrates a lack of anticipated progress - 3.
-Within 30 days of a parent/guardian written request or a meeting to develop, review or revise the IEP - 4.
-At least annually to:

-The IEP team shall conduct the annual review.
-Others may participate if they have essential expertise or knowledge.
+Within 30 days of a parent/guardian/education rights holder's written request for a meeting to develop, review or revise the IEP - At least annually to: The IEP team shall conduct the annual plan review.
+Others may participate if they have essential expertise or knowledge at the request of the parent or the LEA. - a.

-- a.
 Review the student's progress to determine whether the student's annual goals are being achieved - b.
 Review the IEP and the appropriateness of placement - c.
 Make any necessary revisions to the IEP - 5.
 To consider reassessment data not more often than yearly, unless the LEA and parent agree in writing, and shall occur at least every three years unless the LEA and parent agree in writing that formal reassessment is unnecessary.
 This meeting shall be for the purpose of reviewing: - a.
 Assessment data - b.
-A determination of continued eligibility and continues to need special education and related services - c.
+A determination of continued eligibility and need for special education and related services - c.
 Whether any additions or modification to special education and related services are needed to enable the student to meet the annual IEP goals